Table of Contents

 Data Protection

-- All access to the Totem™ software is routed through secure HTTPS connections.
+- All Totem™ access is routed through secure HTTPS connections.
 HTTP requests are redirected to HTTPS.
 The Strict-Transport-Security header is engaged to ensure your browser does not talk to the server over HTTP.
 Totem™ uses HTTPS certificates that are signed by AWS, one of the most reputable certificate signers.

 - Browser data caching is disabled by cache control HTTP headers and/or meta tags within the HTML page to prevent inadvertent exposure of user credentials.

-- User sessions are tokenized, as are any links to the software that allow access to system.
+- User sessions are tokenized, as are any links to the applications that allow access to system.

 - No encryption keys are used directly in the application, only on the infrastructure.
-Totem™ uses AWS Key Management System to secure keys.
+Totem™ uses an infrastructure-level key management system to secure keys.
 Only Totem™ employees with a demonstrated need-to-know have access to the keys.

 - Totem™ employs adaptive hashing with a high work factor and a randomly generated salt to securely store user passwords.